-The Model is divided into a General Part and several Special Parts, as many as there are "classes" of offences that can potentially be committed in the exercise of VETROELITE's business activities and identified through risk assessment activities.
-Finally, the Code of Ethics, the organizational chart, the job description and the company operating procedures and instructions form an integral part of the Model.
+The Model is divided into a General Part and several Special Parts, as many as there are "classes" of offenses that can potentially be committed in the exercise of VETROELITE's business activities and identified through risk assessment activities.
+Finally, the Code of Ethics, organizational chart, job description and company instructions form an integral part of the Model.

-The Model is endowed with a broad and generalized scope, involving every aspect of the company's business activities; moreover, its application is not limited to Vetroelite's personnel alone, but is addressed to all those who, in any capacity, work on behalf of or in the interest of the COMPANY (hereinafter, the "Recipients"), such as:
+The Model is endowed with a broad and generalized scope, involving every aspect of the company's business activities; moreover, its application is not limited to VETROELITE's personnel alone, but is addressed to all those who, in any capacity, work on behalf of or in the interest of the COMPANY (hereinafter, the "Recipients"), such as: